niw/clang_plugins/examples/README.md

 Build the project by using CMake, then open `Example.xcodeproj` in Xcode.

-Select default scheme and build for running.
+Select the default scheme and build for running.
 In the build messages, it may print something extra line for `example.m`.

 Clang analyzer checker